Efficient Deep Learning of Robust Policies from MPC using Imitation and Tube-Guided Data Augmentation: Efficient Learning from Nonlinear RTMPC

-\textbf{Generalized Tangential Predictor} A strategy that applies to the cases where strict complementary conditions do not hold, or where the extra state samples cause a change in the active set of constraints, is based on the \textit{generalized tangential predictor} \cite[\S 8.9.1]{rawlings2017model}.
+\textbf{Generalized Tangential Predictor.} A strategy that applies to the cases where strict complementary conditions do not hold, or where the extra state samples cause a change in the active set of constraints, is based on the \textit{generalized tangential predictor} \cite[\S 8.9.1]{rawlings2017model}.
 This predictor can be obtained by solving the \ac{QP} in \cref{eq:tangential_predictor_qp} with the set of equality constraints modified to be $G_{\vbs{\chi}_t,L}(\vbf{x}_{t,j}^+, \vbf{y}; \tilde{\vbf{y}}) = \vbf{0}$ \cite[Eq.
 8.60]{rawlings2017model}.
-Although this approach requires solving a \ac{QP} to compute the action $\vbf{u}_{t,j}^+$ corresponding to each state $\vbf{x}_{t,j}^+$ sampled from the tube, it does not require re-generating the computationally expensive linearization performed at each \ac{SQP} iteration (and other performance optimization routines, such as condensing \cite{rawlings2017model}) nor solving the entire \ac{SQP} for multiple iterations -- resulting in a much more computationally-efficient procedure than solving the entire $\ac{SQP}$ \textit{ex-novo} for every extra state-action sample.
-We remark that the linearization point in \cref{eq:tangential_predictor_qp} is updated at every timestep when a full \ac{SQP} is solved as part of demonstration-collection.
+Although this approach requires solving a \ac{QP} to compute the action $\vbf{u}_{t,j}^+$ corresponding to each state $\vbf{x}_{t,j}^+$ sampled from the tube, it does not require re-generating the computationally expensive linearization performed at each \ac{SQP} iteration (and other performance optimization routines, such as condensing \cite{rawlings2017model}) nor solving the entire \ac{SQP} for multiple iterations -- resulting in a much more computationally-efficient procedure than solving the entire $\ac{SQP}$ \textit{ex-novo}.
+We remark that the linearization point in \cref{eq:tangential_predictor_qp} is updated at every timestep when a full \ac{SQP} is solved for demonstration-collection.